Recent Changes to Estate Tax Law (What's New for 2024)

 Estate planning involves creating an irrevocable trust with an attorney, but it also requires purchasing a life insurance policy to fund your trust.
 At JRC Insurance Group we specialize with estate planning life insurance and we can help you find the best rates based on your age and health.

-By working with more than 40 top-rated insurance companies, we can shop the market to find you coverage until the age of 90, 95, 100, 105, 110, or 120, even if you have some health issues.
-Our agents offer multiple years of experience and we are experts at decipering each company’s unique underwriting guidelines.
+By working with more than 50 top-rated insurance companies, we can shop the market to find you coverage until the age of 90, 95, 100, 105, 110, or 120, even if you have some health issues.
+Our agents offer multiple years of experience and we are experts at deciphering each company's unique underwriting guidelines.

 As an owner-operated, no-fee brokerage, our client’s our always our number one priority.
 We can help you with your estate planning needs, and help you estimate the amount of coverage you need, to ensure that your hard-earned assets are passed on.